d-kozak/enticing/documentation/response_format.md

 This document describes various response formats that the index-server supports (or will support in the future) to return data.

 ## HTML
 In this format, the response is a single string containing html.
-Since the exact details of this format were not discussed yet, it was implemented only a simple prototype was implemented, but nevertheless it has already been useful for debugging.
+Since the exact details of this format were not discussed yet, only a simple prototype was implemented, but nevertheless it has already been useful for debugging.
 Each word is a \<span> tag with attribute **eql-word**, each of the metadadata is included as attributes with prefix eql, e.g. eql-lemma.
 Each entity is also a \<span> tag, but with attribute **eql-entity** instead.
+The matched region is denoted using a \<b> tag.

 ```html
 <b>